ker0olos/might-cli/README.md

 npx might
 `

-The CLI will create them for you and walk you though the rest.
+The CLI will create them for you and walk you through the rest.